ETTA: Elucidating the Design Space of Text-to-Audio Models: Conclusion

 As expected, most metrics show consistent improvements as we grow depth or width of ETTA-DiT.
-We find the 1.44B model with \texttt{depth=24} and \texttt{width=1536} leads to the optimal result.
-FD$_V$ starts to saturate at \texttt{depth=36}.
-On the other hand, increasing $k_{\mathrm{convFF}}$ brings marginal improvements, suggesting that allocating the model capacity to self-attention parameters is more important.
-We also provide results using $w_{\mathrm{cfg}}=3$ in Table \ref{tab:model size comparion cfg 3} in Appendix \ref{app:ablation}, and the conclusion is similar.
+We find the 1.44B model with \texttt{depth=24} and \texttt{width=1536} leads to an optimal balance between model size and quality.
+On the other hand, increasing $k_{\mathrm{convFF}}$ does not bring clear improvements, suggesting that allocating the model capacity to self-attention parameters is more important.
+See tables \ref{tab:model size comparison cfg 1} and \ref{tab:model size comparison cfg 3} (Appendix \ref{app:ablation}) for extended results.
 In summary,

 \definecolor{CustomBlue}{RGB}{76, 114, 176} \definecolor{CustomRed}{RGB}{196, 78, 82} \definecolor{CustomGreen}{RGB}{0, 128, 82}